7 Tips for Customizing Your Car Without Future Regrets

 4. Set a Budget to Meet the Goals

-Now that you know what you want to achieve with your project, it’s time to set a budget.
+Now that you know what you want to achieve with modding your car, it’s time to set a budget.
 Determine how much you want to spend and stick to that number.

 I won’t lie to you.
 Not overspending when customizing a car is close to impossible.
 Here is what you can do to stay closer to your budget: